brooklabteam/www/join.md

 We are hiring a new **Field Technician** for the upcoming 2022-2023 year!
 This job is targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team)) to catch and collect samples from wild fruit bats in Madagascar.
 I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.

-Applications for our current position are due on April 29, 2022.
-Please see [here](/jointhelab/fieldtechjob) for a job description and a link to an application!
+**Applications for our current position are due at midnight CT on Friday, April 29, 2022.
+Please see [here](/jointhelab/fieldtechjob) for a job description and a link to an application!**

 Outside of my lab, if you are interested in finding research positions in the meantime, you may want to explore the following job boards or research opportunities: